BA (Hons) Film Studies, University of Salford

 FINALLY, I have completed my degree in film.
 Wow, what a feeling.
-On my Instagram page, I published a picture of my recently-received degree certificate - a charming 2:1.
-I could analyse the certificate in a similar fashion to that of Pat Bateman's business card analyses, but I won't, though I possess a similar obsession to...
-Continue Reading →
+On my Instagram page, I published a picture of my recently-received degree certificate – a charming 2:1.
+I could analyse the certificate in a similar fashion to that of Pat Bateman’s business card analyses, but I won’t, though I possess a similar obsession to my newly-acquired prized possession.
+Over the four years, crazy shit … Continue reading BA (Hons) Film Studies, University of Salford

 For ReadFilm.co: “Review: ‘Blood Father’ (2016)”